datacoves/docs/docs/how-tos/airflow/run-databricks-notebook.md

 - The DAG makes use of the [`DatabricksSubmitRunOperator`](https://airflow.apache.org/docs/apache-airflow-providers-databricks/1.0.0/operators.html) which uses the [jobs/runs/submit](https://docs.databricks.com/api/workspace/jobs/submit) endpoint of the Databricks API.
 You can see the full list of options available by looking at the previous two links.

 - We’re passing it a [Notebook task object](https://docs.databricks.com/api/workspace/jobs/submit#notebook_task) with a source set to `WORKSPACE` meaning the notebook will be retrieved from the local Databricks workspace.
-Alternatively, you can set the `git_source` to pull the notebook code from a version-controlled Git repository, which is generally more reliable for production environments.
+Alternatively, you can set the `GIT` to pull the notebook code from a version-controlled Git repository, which is generally more reliable for production environments.

 - And lastly, we have customized the `run_name`.
 In a non-example DAG, you would want this to be unique so you can better identify the runs in Airflow and Databricks.